Jiff21/qa/README.md

 git commit -m "Cloned in test setup"
 ```

-You will also need to add commands to your projects docker-compose.yml, .gitlab-ci.yml or bitbucket-pipelines.yml.
+You will also need to add rum commands and environment variables[<sup>1</sup>](#pipeline-variables) to your projects docker-compose.yml, .gitlab-ci.yml or bitbucket-pipelines.yml if you plan on running the tests automatically.
 There are example CI implementation files in qa/ci_files.

 ## Install